-It is perhaps for reasons such as these that several hundred studies involving tens of thousands of participants cross-culturally and among major American ethnic groups consistently show that about 60% to 80% of the children and adults measured so far respond as personality subtheory predicts (Ki, 2015; Rohner, 2015).
-In fact no adequate study anywhere in the world-across cultures, genders, ages, geographic boundaries, ethnicities, and other defining conditions-has failed to show the same basic trend portrayed in Figure 3.
-That is, Figure 3 graphically displays IPARTheory's postulates about expected relations between perceived acceptance-rejection and individuals' mental health status.
+It is no doubt for reasons such as these that hundreds of studies involving tens of thousands of children and adults cross-culturally-and among major American ethnic groups-consistently show that about 60% to 80% of the participants worldwide respond as personality subtheory predicts (Ki, 2015; Rohner, 2019).
+In fact no adequate study anywhere in the world-across cultures, genders, ages, geographic boundaries, ethnicities, and other defining conditions-has failed to show the same basic trend portrayed in Figure 5.
+That Figure graphically displays IPARTheory's postulates about expected relations between perceived parental acceptance-rejection and children's and adults' mental health status.
 More specifically, the Figure shows that-within a band of individual variation-children's and adults' mental health status is likely to become impaired in direct proportion to the form, frequency, severity, and duration of rejection experienced.
 Some individuals who come from loving families, however, also display the constellation of psychological problems typically shown by rejected individuals.
-These people are called "troubled" in IPARTheory; many are individuals (e.g. adults) who are in rejecting relationships with attachment figures other than parents.
-This fact helps confirm IPARTheory's expectation that, for most people, perceived rejection by any attachment figure at any point throughout the lifespan effectively compromises the likelihood of healthy social-emotional functioning.
-However, it is also expected in IPARTheory that a minority of individuals will be able to thrive emotionally despite having experienced significant rejection by an attachment figure.
-As shown in Figure 3, these people are called affective copers.
+These people are called "troubled" in IPARTheory; many are individuals (e.g. adults) who are or were in rejecting relationships with attachment figures other than parents.
+This fact helps confirm IPARTheory's expectation that, for most people, perceived rejection by any attachment figure at any point throughout the lifespan can effectively compromise the likelihood of healthy social-emotional functioning.
+However, it is also expected in IPARTheory that a minority of children and others will be able to thrive emotionally despite having experienced significant rejection by an attachment figure.
+As shown in Figure 8.5, these people are called affective copers.
 They are the focus of IPARTheory's coping subtheory discussed next.